 Extreme Lateral Interbody Fusion (XLIF)

 Spinal disorders – debilitating conditions that constitute a major burden to sufferers, family members, and the healthcare system.
-Different medical and surgical procedures exist to manage this burden.
+Different medical and surgical procedures occur to manage this burden.
 This includes the Extreme Lateral Interbody Fusion (XLIF), an advanced surgical procedure, which can effectively treat these conditions.

 An innovative and minimally invasive surgical procedure used to treat spine disorders.
 This procedure involves accessing the patient’s spine from the side to remove a damaged disc nucleus, replacing it with a biocompatible polymer implant or a bone graft, and then allowing it to fuse.